 If you’re struggling with sleep, you may be wondering if taking a melatonin supplement could help.
 A systematic review and meta-analysis found that melatonin is a remarkably safe antioxidant and may improve clinical pregnancy rates with no adverse effects.
 As we just talked about, it may even improve IVF treatments if that is something you are currently exploring too.

 As with any supplement, it’s important to discuss the risks and benefits with your doctor before starting melatonin.
 While it does have a long history of safety, research on its use in early pregnancy is limited so it’s important to use with caution while trying to conceive.

 According to the National Sleep Foundation, 7-8 hours of sleep at night while you’re trying to conceive is ideal, increasing the chance of pregnancy by up to 25%.
 In fact, this is the recommended amount for all adults, but it may be especially important for women trying to get pregnant.
-In women undergoing IVF, getting less than 7 hours could reduce your success by as much as 15%.
+In women undergoing IVF, getting less than 7 hours could reduce their success by as much as 15%.